The Bankrate promise

 Injuries possible from an accident

 Calling for medical attention may seem unnecessary when injuries are not apparent, but this is a critical step.
-Medical personnel are trained to assess injuries, including ones which may develop a day or few days after the accident occurs.
+Medical personnel are trained to assess injuries, including those that may develop after the accident occurs.
 While injuries may occur in many forms and severity, there are a few common injuries, including:

 - Back pain